A memoir of exile and rebellion—

 Now he is homeless in my parents' neighborhood—

-he wanders into lawns,
+He wanders into lawns,

 tinkers with his dead car,

-smokes whatever he can find.
+and smokes whatever he can find.

 When he bought a trailer off the street to live in, he parked it next to my parents' property.

-Days later, it caught fire,
+Days later, it caught on fire—

-and scorching the toolshed.
+burning trees and scorching the toolshed.

 PDX2: